 With four complete weeks of lesson plans, over 36 hands-on activities, and eight printable preschool centers, your preschooler will love math, too!

-Fall Shape Game for Preschoolers
+Shape Games for Preschoolers

-How to Play the Fall Shape Game
+How to Play Fall Shapes Game

 Play is simple, and with different variations of the game, it’s an effective way to teach shapes to preschoolers because it can target so many different skill levels.